top of page

 • Canakinumab (Ilaris) - This agent is used for the treatment of systemic idiopathic juvenile arthritis and active Still's disease.
 It targets interleukin beta1 to alleviate the inflammatory symptoms of these conditions.

-• Certolizumab pegol (Cimzia) - This monoclonal antibody has multifarious action and targets the tumor necrosis factor alpha.
-Commonly used to minimize symptoms in patients with Chrohn's disease, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and similar autoimmune conditions.
+• Certolizumab pegol (Cimzia) - This monoclonal antibody has multifarious action and targets the tumour necrosis factor-alpha.
+Commonly used to minimize symptoms in patients with Crohn's disease, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and similar autoimmune conditions.

 • Cetuximab (Erbitux) - Cetuximab is an epidermal growth factor receptor inhibitor medication used for the treatment of metastatic colorectal cancer and head and neck cancer.

-• Daclizumab (Zenapax, Zinbryta) - Daclizumab works by binding to CD25, the alpha subunit of the IL-2 receptor of T-cells, and finds an application in Chrohn's disease.
+• Daclizumab (Zenapax, Zinbryta) - Daclizumab works by binding to CD25, the alpha subunit of the IL-2 receptor of T-cells, and finds an application in Crohn's disease.

 • Efalizumab (Raptiva) - A once-weekly s/c injectable recombinant monoclonal antibody recommended mainly for psoriasis and its complications.

-• Golimumab (Simponi, Simponi Aria) - also has a number of indications and is capable of giving symptomatic relief in autoimmune conditions like rheumatoid arthritis, Chrohn's disease, ankylosing spondylitis, psoriasis, etc. It, similar to certolizumab, targets TNF alpha and causes a profound reduction of the inflammatory markers.
+• Golimumab (Simponi, Simponi Aria) - also has several indications and is capable of giving symptomatic relief in autoimmune conditions like rheumatoid arthritis, Crohn's disease, ankylosing spondylitis, psoriasis, etc. It, similar to certolizumab, targets TNF alpha and causes a profound reduction of inflammatory markers.

 • Ipilimumab (Yervoy) - another welcome anticancer medicine mainly indicated for managing advanced melanomas where other treatment forms are not effective.
 The effect on lung malignancies (NSCLC and SCLC), bladder, and prostatic cancer is still under trial.

-• Regeneron is a company that came into prominence by injecting a mixture of monoclonal antibodies into the then US President Donald Trump when he became RTPCR +five for Covid.
+• Regeneron is a company that came into prominence by injecting a mixture of monoclonal antibodies into then-US President Donald Trump when he became RTPCR-free for COVID-19.
 Regeneron or the Eli Lilly preparation, both of which received FDA approval, are combinations of two monoclonal antibodies like casirivimab and indemivimab and are indicated in high-risk individuals within 3-7 days of contracting the disease.
 Clinical trials, though positive, are limited as the number is not high.
 There also has been a clinical trial comparing vaccination results.
 Both are not cent-% foolproof and the cost of mass vaccination in the general population is lower.

 • Specific targeting to reduce drug accumulation within healthy tissue.